martinvonz/jj/docs/contributing.md

 Open <http://127.0.0.1:8000> in your browser to see the docs.

 As you edit the `.md` files in `docs/`, the website should be rebuilt and reloaded in your browser automatically.

-!!! note "If the docs are not updating"
-    Check the terminal from which you ran `uv run mkdocs serve` for any build errors or warnings.
+If the docs are not updating, check the terminal from which you ran `uv run mkdocs serve` for any build errors or warnings.
 Warnings about `"GET /versions.json HTTP/1.1" code 404` are expected and harmless.

 ## Building the entire website

-!!! tip
+> [!TIP]
-    Building the entire website is not usually necessary.
-If you are editing documentation, the previous section is enough.
+> Building the entire website is not usually necessary.
+If you are editing
+> documentation, the previous section is enough.
+>

-    These instructions are relevant if you are working on the versioning of the documentation that we currently do with `mike`.
+> These instructions are relevant if you are working on the versioning of the
+> documentation that we currently do with `mike`.

 The full `jj` website includes the documentation for several `jj` versions (`prerelease`, latest release, and the older releases).
 The top-level